 • A slipped disc, other spinal disorder, diabetes, hernia or rheumatic or arthritic condition

-• Any other injury or illness that has required inpatient treatment or investigation in the last two years.
+• Any other injury or illness that has required treatment or investigation in the last two years.

 Otherwise providing your doctor says it is OK for you to travel, you do not need to declare any other conditions.